NO PURCHASE NECESSARY.

 Access and Correction

 To help ensure data quality and accuracy, MDR provides businesses, organizations, and professionals with access to their business information within MDR’s databases and with an opportunity to correct verified inaccuracies.
-Registered users and professionals may view and update their registration and contact information, as well as correct inaccuracies, by calling MDR Customer Service at 800-333-8802 or by sending an email to email@example.com.
+Registered users and professionals may view and update their registration and contact information, as well as correct inaccuracies, by calling MDR Customer Service at 800-333-8802 or by sending an email to email@example.com new email.
 Registered users and professionals may also request access to all of their personally identifiable information that we collect and maintain in our database by visiting the MDR Customer Service center for additional information.
 When a business professional, educational professional, or registered user contacts MDR about a potential data error, we will promptly investigate the issue, confirm the information in question, correct verified inaccuracies, and respond to the original inquiry.

 If you have a question regarding MDR products, services, or information management practices; if you would like to contact us; or if you would like to provide us with your valued feedback, please visit the MDR Customer Service center for additional information.